olivia-may/towny/README.md

 #### /plot
 * [ ] /plot claim - Create/claim a plot
 * [ ] /plot set claimable true - Set the plot as claimable by other town members
-* [ ] /plot member add/del <resident> - Add/remove a person from a plot.
+* [ ] /plot member add/del {resident} - Add/remove a person from a plot.
 Adding people to your plot will let them build on it.
 * [ ] /plot show - Highlight the bounds of your nearest owned plot.